Brian-Boyd/TheIronYard/03week-day3/README.md

-Movie Collection is just a shell app.
-Will need to add more features.
+-movie_collection_shell is a barebones app with just a name for the movie title.
+-movie_collection extends the app.